Alxmrphi/Icelandic/index.md

 ```markdown
 corpus = MIM_Parser('/home/username/MIM_data')
 ```
+This implementation only selects the lemmas as I doubt there is enough data to learn a good representation for every possible form of a word across all cases and number.
+A lot of information would be lost if each word declension is treated as a separate vocabulary item.
+Perhaps easier access to larger data sets in the future might change that.
+This has an implication on the kinds of questions we can ask the model, namely that we cannot inspect vector dimensions that encode for case or tense when only modelling the lemmas.

 Before building the model, there is a bit to say about some of the parameters that need to be chosen.
 #### size

 The size parameter dictates the dimensionality of each word embedding.
 Word2Vec's default is 100, but many large applications of Word2Vec use significantly more than this.
 The larger the dimensionality, the more data needed to train the model in order for those feature vectors to be _good_.
-There is a fair amount of data in the MÍM corpus, so I chose 250 features.
+There is a fair amount of data in the MÍM corpus, so I chose 250 features in each word embedding.
 Word2Vec uses a neural network with only a single hidden layer, with **"size"** nodes in the hidden layer.
 The learned weights of each neuron in the hidden layer after training are exactly these features.
 Therefore, the larger the dimensionality of your word vectors, the more nodes are in the hidden layer.
 This is why increasing the dimensionality requires more data to learn good representations from.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for